spike7638/TankSensor/README.md

 ---
 # TODO
-* More informative startup messages, esp about whether we're connecting to the local Wifi or running our own station.
+*.
+More informative startup messages, esp about whether we're connecting to the local Wifi or running our own station.
+ .
 Add a "display error message" thing to use the TFT display to say what's up?
+ .
 "Serial" won't help much when the thing is installed.
-* Re-integrate OTA
+* .Re-integrate OTA
+* .get mDNS working again
+* .how to bring up the "setup" form in normal operation?
+* Clean up comments and debugging messages a bit

 # Overview
 This project describes a system for measuring the fluid levels in a tank using a **4-20mA pressure sensor**, and communicating that level to a human.
 Other kinds of sensors could work as well, but they'd require some modifications to the code.